Counting thin subgraphs via packings faster than meet-in-the-middle time: Introduction

 To ease the running time analysis, we make two assumptions.
 First, $q$ is a constant independent of $n$.
-Second, we assume that all operations in the ring $R$ can be computed in time $O(n^c)$ where $c\geq 0$ is a constant independent of the constant $q$.
-For example, this is the case if $R$ is the ring of integers and the values of the functions $f,g,h$ are integers bounded in bit-length by a polynomial in $n$.
+Second, we assume that the values of the functions $f,g,h$ are bounded in bit-length by a polynomial in $n$, which will be the setup in our applications (Theorems~\ref{thm:subgraph}~and~\ref{thm:packings}).

-Let us write $\omega$ for the limiting exponent of square matrix multiplication, $2\leq \omega<2.3727$ \cite{VW12}.
-Similarly, let us write $\alpha$ for the limiting exponent such that multiplying an $N\times N^\alpha$ matrix with an $N^\alpha\times N$ matrix takes $N^{2+o(1)}$ arithmetic operations, $0.3<\alpha\leq 3-\omega$ \cite{LG12}.
+Let us write $\omega$ for the limiting exponent of square matrix multiplication, $2\leq \omega<2.3728639$ \cite{LG14,VW12}.
+Similarly, let us write $\alpha$ for the limiting exponent such that multiplying an $N\times N^\alpha$ matrix with an $N^\alpha\times N$ matrix takes $N^{2+o(1)}$ arithmetic operations, $0.3<\alpha\leq 3-\omega$~\cite{LG12}.

-The following theorem is our main result; here the intuition is that we take $k=3q$ in our applications, implying that we break the meet-in-the-middle exponent $k/2$.
+The next theorem is our main result; here the intuition is that we take $k=3q$ in our applications, implying that we break the meet-in-the-middle exponent $k/2$.

 \begin{Thm}[Fast weighted disjoint triples] There exists an algorithm that evaluates $\Delta(f,g,h)$ in time $O\bigl(n^{3q(\frac{1}{2}-\tau)+c}\bigl)$ for constants $c$ and $\tau$ independent of the constant $q$, with $c\geq 0$ and